khilav23/webhook-repo/README.md

 *   **`requirements.txt`:** Lists the required Python packages.
 *   **`.env`:** Stores environment variables (MongoDB connection string, webhook secret).

-## Further Improvements

-*   **Enhanced UI:** Consider using a frontend framework like React to create a more dynamic and interactive UI.
-*   **Real-time Updates:** Implement WebSockets (e.g., using SocketIO) to push updates to the UI in real-time instead of relying solely on polling.
-*   **Authentication:** Add authentication to protect the `/events` endpoint.
-*   **More Robust Error Handling:** Implement more comprehensive error handling and logging.
-*   **Deployment:** Deploy the application to a production server (e.g., Heroku, AWS, DigitalOcean) for a more permanent setup.
-*   **Automated Tests:** Write unit and integration tests to ensure code quality and prevent regressions.

 ## Related Repository